KikeTorillo/list-lit-component/README.md

 # List-lit-component

-This is a card component made with lit
+This is a list component made with lit

 ![](https://github.com/KikeTorillo/imagenes/blob/main/List-component.png?raw=true)